iwsif/Python_for_ETHICAL_HACKING/README.md

 **Simple keyboard logger.**

-*Written in python3.
+*Written in python3.**

-    Run pip3 install pynput(Module needed for keyboard listening!!)
+*Run pip3 install pynput(Module needed for keyboard listening!!)*

-    Extract the program by typing python3 + programs name or simply "./"  and programs name.
+*xtract the program by typing python3 + programs name or simply "./"  and programs name.*

-    Pass your email,your password,time to wait before sending another event to your gmail account.
+*Pass your email,your password,time to wait before sending another event to your gmail account.*

-    This programs uses gmail stmp server(Turn off the security setting at your gmail account in order to receive events).
+*This programs uses gmail stmp server(Turn off the security setting at your gmail account in order to receive events).*

-    Start program.*
+*Start program.*

  _________________________________________________________________________________________________________________________________________________________________